 Plastic bottle art and jewellery

 Her aim is “to create objects from things we have discarded that are so beautiful we want to wear or exhibit them,” therefore underlining the importance of recycling.
-The name given to her collection is Tertium Non Data which is Latin for ‘the third is not given.’
+The name given to her collection is Tertium Non Data is Latin for ‘the third is not given.’
 This is an alchemic term that refers to the process of combining two disparate elements to create a new, third element.

 As well as bowls and jewellery, Gülnur creates plastic ‘petals’ which she uses to make pendant lampshades.